catseye/ZOWIE/README.markdown

 -------

-The primary design goal of ZOWIE was to have memory-mapped structured flow control.
+The primary design goal of ZOWIE was to have memory-mapped structured control flow.
 This goal was inspired by Jeffry Johnston's unsuccessful attempt to reduce the number of instructions in [BitChanger](http://esolangs.org/wiki/BitChanger) (while retaining Turing-completeness) by memory-mapping the loop operation.